 SBI PO Syllabus for Quantitative Aptitude

-Candidate must attempt questions that they find easy to solve, less time consuming and most importantly, scoring.
-To help candidates identify those concepts we are providing here a list of topics which can be solved easily in short span of time:
+Candidates must attempt questions that they find easy to solve, less time-consuming and most importantly, scoring.
+To help candidates identify those concepts we are providing here a list of topics that can be solved easily in a short span of time:

 Simplification: (5-10 Questions)

-This include problems based on BODMAS rule, fractions, approximation, decimals and surds & indices.
+This includes problems based on BODMAS rule, fractions, approximation, decimals and surds & indices.

 Number System: (0-1 Questions)